disha-wind/TronProject/README.md

 # TRON Blockchain API

 This project provides an API for interacting with the TRON blockchain.
-It allows querying address information and transaction history (under development).
+It allows querying address information and transaction history.

 ## Endpoints